hollidavis/to_do_app/README.md

-A simple console based to-do list application
+A simple command-line to-do list application made using Dart